TeachinArt.com

 Throwing on the wheel is easier if you use technique instead of force.
 It is easier to get your arm locked on your upper leg and let you leg do the pushing and steadying instead of just your arms.

 This is a video clip from the Understanding Porcelain e-course by Antoinette Badenhorst.
+TeachinArt brings ceramic workshops into the studio of potters around the world, and is the bridge between college students and hobby potters.

-Other interesting links on our website:
+Other interesting links on our online school website:

 • Online art workshops (e-courses)